shaishav/tiltmenu/README.md

 Menu selection experiment that presents a two-zone and a four-zone interface with a menu hierarchy and performance data logging functionality.

 # Introduction
 The application is based on the accelerometer+gyroscope (with Android's game rotation vector virtual sensor).
-The app

 # Pre-requisites
 * Android SDK 23 (Recommended 25)